 Lighthouse Museum at Narooma Visitor Centre, Princes Hwy Narooma | 02 4476 2881.

-100 years of history on a hundred year old ferry - three generations of history delivered with humour as you cruise the scenic Wagonga Inlet
+Three generations of history delivered with humour on a 100 year old ferry as you cruise the scenic Wagonga Inlet.

 Eurobodalla has a rich history that can still be seen and experienced in many of the historic towns and villages.
 The Tilba region is significant with the working heritage village Central Tilba classified under the National Trust and named as one of Australia’s top 20 heritage sites.
 Go to our Towns pages for more information on Eurobodalla villages